aamster/aamster.github.io/_posts/2024-10-03-sequence_to_sequence_models_1.md

 What happens if the sequences are padded with a bunch of pad tokens?
 If we evaluate the loss where a significant number of `decoder_outputs` are pad tokens and `target_tensor` are pad tokens, then the loss will be biased towards the pad tokens.
 We want the loss to reflect the actual tokens, and not the pad tokens.
 It turns out that `CrossEntropyLoss` supports `ignore_index` which will ignore a specific index in the loss calculation; in this case it should be set to the `<pad>` token.

-##### attention
-The other place where the pad token needs to be ignored is when calculating the attention weights.
+The 3rd way is the attention mechanism when calculating the attention weights.
 We don't want the model to pay attention to the pad token.

 If we look again at the equation for attention: